cosmic-jellyfish/cssplayground/README.md

 To display custom css.
 No other addon.
 (Above) is all official links.

-Repo is designed with CSS for different sites.
-Mainly an archive for myself.
+Repo is designed to archive CSS for different sites.
+Simply a back-up save as you will.
-I attempt to make all ***css code*** user-friendly.
+I **attempt** to make all ***css code*** user-friendly.
 So you're capable of editing yourself if you're not that familiar.
+Though I don't always make it user-friendly.